westconn24/westconn24/README.md

 Hi!
-I'm Connor West, a junior at the University of Illinois at Chicago.
+I'm Connor West, a senior at the University of Illinois at Chicago.

 Please check out my latest project, created for the SparkHacks 2025 hackathon -> https://github.com/westconn24/garden-app